ringarochkryss/bandwebsite/README.md

 ### Description
 A website for a 60:s band
-The user can look at a video-clip, listen to mp3:s, Learn about news and get contact information.
+The user can look at a video-clip, listen to mp3:s, Learn about band news and get contact information.

 #### User can acess six html-docs:
 * Index